Callee84/sourdough/README.md

 ![Screenshot of contact page](/assets/images-readme/screen-contact.png)

 ### *Thanks*
-When the submit button is trigged it sends the visitor to a confirmation page containing a simple message that the form has been sent and an answer is to be expected.
+When the submit button is trigged on the contact page, it sends the visitor to a confirmation page containing a simple message that the form has been sent and an answer is to be expected.
+I've also added button that takes the visitor back to the home page.

 ![Screenshot of form respons page](/assets/images-readme/screen-thanks.png)